dgiac85/AngularJS-Brunch-Skeleton/README.md

 	brunch build -p

 this task is useful to create a public production folder.
 It ugliefies, minifies etc etc. Copy this folder in a server folder (e.g. Tomcat webapps folder)

+## Gulp for development and building management.

+To create a dist folder for developemt:

+	gulp

+To minify and uglify and create a dist folder for production:

+	gulp build

+To run application:

+	gulp serve